bartguz/tqpas/README.md

 ### assignement understanding
 Assignement mentions "Google Material Design components".
 With vague wording like that, I assumed I am not to use Angular Material, but https://github.com/material-components/material-web - web components.
+For validators I used only the simplest ones. phone number and postal code are extremely different across the globe, and without further details, there is no valid choice.
 I assumed I shouldnt use any additional libraries.

 I left few notes around. please, look for comments with 'bg-info' - they give some additional insight.